ServiceStack/servicestack-client/README.md

 ### JavaScript npm projects

-Non-TypeScript npm projects can choose to either have TypeScript generate the DTOs into the preferred JavaScript target:
+Non-TypeScript npm projects can choose to have TypeScript generate the DTOs into the preferred JavaScript target:

 ```bash
 tsc dtos.ts